redisson/redisson-docker/README.md

 # redisson-docker
-Docker container for Redisson Node
+Docker container for Redisson Node based on Ubuntu